linda-gacha/TODOLIST_APP/README.md

-# Calculator App
+# To-Do List App

-This is a simple calculator application that calculates the sample options for a given point and parameter values using the provided parameters and returns the results.
-A new Flutter project.
+This is a simple to-do list application that helps you manage tasks by adding, updating, and deleting them.
+It is a new Flutter project.

-# Technologies Used in the Calculator
+# Technologies Used

 - dart
 - flutter